YaoChuanyu/DeeplearningToy/README.md

 # DeeplearningToy
-A toy for deep learning.
+A toy for deep learning and machine learning.